Research

 Under Review

-In an overlapping generations model, we show that policies restricting labor mobility present firms with an important trade-off.
-On the one hand, firms use monopsony power over their current employees, putting downward pressure on late-career workers' wages.
-On the other hand, early-career workers demand a wage premium to join the restricted sector.
-Due to higher labor turnover costs, firms increase capital expenditures, altering their optimal capital-labor ratio.
-Empirically, we confirm these findings by exploiting the statewide adoption of the inevitable disclosure doctrine (IDD), a legal doctrine intended to protect trade secrets by restricting labor mobility.
-Following an IDD adoption by the state's supreme court, early-career workers witness higher starting wages and faster wage growth, while late-career workers experience slower wage growth.
-Moreover, local firms increase capital expenditures by 3.5% and capital-labor ratio rises by 5.5%.
-These results are amplified in high human capital intensity industries.
-Finally, contrary to intent, we do not find that IDD adoptions spur investment in either R&D or growth options.
+Do firms respond to labor mobility shocks?
+We construct an overlapping generations model where policies restricting labor mobility present firms with an important trade-off.
+Firms leverage their monopsony power to reduce late-career wages while early-career workers demand a wage premium to join the restricted sector.
+In response to higher labor turnover costs, firms alter their optimal capital-labor ratio.
+We confirm these predictions in the data by exploiting the statewide adoption of the inevitable disclosure doctrine (IDD), a law intended to protect trade secrets by restricting labor mobility.
+Post-IDD, early-career workers receive higher starting wages, late-career workers experience slower wage growth, firms raise investment by 3.5 %, and their capital-labor ratio by 5.5 %.
+Our results suggest that firms respond meaningfully to labor mobility shocks by replacing labor with capital.

 [PDF] - [SSRN]